 So Capernaum became known as Jesus’ Town because it was his anchor location for all his activity on the Sea of Galilee.
 It was near here that Jesus found five of his apostles and archaeologists uncovered an early Christian home; which they believe belonged to Peter’s mother-in-law.
 It is said that in this home, Jesus cured her of great illness.

 Other extraordinary miracles happened within these four walls; including the story of a paralyzed man being lowered through the roof to be healed by Jesus.
 Later, this home was reconstructed as a religious site; and today a church hovers over the ruins.
 This location isn’t the only reason why Capernaum is so famous; in addition to here, the ancient synagogue plays an important role in Jesus’ Town.

 So Capernaum has the largest synagogue from antiquity ever found in Israel at two stories high and the ability to hold hundreds of worshippers; archaeologists were surprised at its size, given that it wasn’t a densely populated area.
 This synagogue, the White Synagogue; dates back to the Byzantine era, so you may be thinking, “But that was after the time of Jesus!”
 You are correct, but it turns out that the White Synagogue was built on top of another smaller black synagogue that dates back perfectly to the time of Jesus.

-In a corner of the White Synagogue, you can look down to the older synagogue below and see the door where Jesus would have walked through to attend the service.
+You can look down to the older synagogue below and see the door where Jesus would have walked through to attend the service in a corner of the White Synagogue.
 It was here that it is believed that Jesus gave sermons, cast a demon out of a possessed man, cured a servant of palsy, and even rose the daughter of Jairus from the dead!
 All that in the astonishing site of Capernaum!